SS Cody Victory

 SS Cody Victory served as a troop ship in the Atlantic Ocean and Pacific Ocean during World War II as part of Operation Magic Carpet.
 The SS Cody Victory and 96 other Victory ships were converted to troop ships to bring the US soldiers home.
 Burt Lancaster was with the Army's Twenty-First Special Services Division on the Cody Victory on August 14, 1945, as the ship was at sea heading to Hampton Roads, Virginia, when the V-J Day announcement was made.
 The Cody Victory boarded troops from Leghorn, Italy, on August 18, 1945, and then steamed to Naples, Italy on August 20, 1945, taking on more troops.
 She delivery the 2,032 troops to Hampton Roads Pier 8, including the 101st Ordnance MM Company.
-On January 14, 1946, she arrived at New York Harbor from Marseilles, France, with 1,559 troops.
+On January 14, 1946, she arrived at New York Harbor from Marseille, France, with 1,559 troops.
 On February 20, 1946, she arrived in New York Harbor from Bremerhaven, Germany, with troops.